carfew/carfew/README.md

 - Google Maps to render the map so that the user can visualize their ride.

 ## Running
+If you would like to see the current, live version of Carfew, simply visit https://www.carfew.app/.

+If you would like to run the app on your local server, you can fork and/or clone the repo.
+From the root route, type 'npm run starter' and the 'npm run dev' to build the react app.

+Every subsequent time that you run the app without pulling updated code you can simply run 'npm run start'.

+If you pull updated code from the master branch, please use 'npm run dev' so that you re-build the react app again.

 ## Testing
 We used Mocha and Chai for testing.
 Tests are stored in /tests directory.